GFW Technical Review 05 – Shadowsocks

 5. Protocol exemption: Whether the connection matches TLS or HTTP fingerprints.
 Genuine TLS or HTTP connections are exempted.

-Rules 1 to 4 all test whether a packet is likely to be fully encrypted.
-Typically, all five criteria must be met to trigger blocking – but there are likely additional undiscovered rules, and GFW probably evaluates multiple metrics holistically.
+Rules 1 through 4 all test whether a packet looks fully encrypted.
+Typically all five criteria must be met to trigger blocking, though additional undiscovered rules likely exist, and the GFW probably evaluates the metrics holistically.

-Another fingerprinting method exploits packet length.
-Shadowsocks encryption, whether stream cipher or AEAD, does not alter payload length – only the protocol itself adds bytes for the address header and AEAD tags.
+Another method exploits packet length.
+Shadowsocks encryption, whether stream cipher or AEAD, does not alter payload length; only the protocol itself adds bytes for the address header and AEAD tags.
 The length of the first packet’s underlying traffic is often predictable, as most connections begin with TLS ClientHello or HTTP requests, which have characteristic size distributions.

 Closing Thoughts